 And according to many, Paul is everything that went wrong with Christianity.

 Meet our guests

 Douglas J. Moo is a New Testament scholar who, after teaching for more than twenty years at Trinity Evangelical Divinity School in Illinois, has served as Blanchard Professor of New Testament at the Wheaton College Graduate School since 2000.
-His latest book is A Theology of Paul and His Letters.
+His areas of research are Pauline Theology, Creation Theology (with special reference to environmental issues), Galatians, Hebrews.
+Moo’s latest book is A Theology of Paul and His Letters.

 This episode was sponsored by Zondervan’s new book Believing Philosophy by Dolores G. Morris.